SQL - Wildcards

 EmpID Name City Age Salary 1 John London 25 3000 3 Jo Paris 27 2800 6 Huang Beijing 28 2800 -

-Using the - Wildcard : To select all records of the Employee table with Name not starting with 'G' to 'J', the SQL code is:
+Using the - Wildcard : To select all records of the Employee table with Name starting with 'G' to 'J', the SQL code is:

 SELECT * FROM Employee WHERE Name LIKE '[G-J]%';